 Review the Student Worker Structure in Workday for supplemental guidance on processing Student Workers in Workday, including positions, employee type, compensation, and payroll.

 If a student has a monthly job (i.e., grad students with a TA role), but is hired for an additional student worker job, they must be paid by way of the Graduate Student Worker Monthly One Time Payment in Workday.
 For these roles, an offer letter and the standard hiring steps outside of Workday still need to be completed.
-The One Time Payment is issued on the student's primary role, and must have a time sheet attached.
-A template is available here.
+A template for the offer letter is available here.
+In addition, the One Time Payment is issued on the student's primary role, and must have a time sheet attached.
+A template for the timesheet is available here.

 If the new hire is a non-work-study student worker, inform your payroll administrator of the new hire by e-mail and include the following information: